Turkey Buying and Cooking Tips

 I’ve always found Thanksgiving can be overwhelming especially if you’re cooking for a large crowd.
 Growing up, my mom worked so hard to put out a great meal only to be wolfed down by us kids so we could go out and play with our friends or watch a football game.

 Try to prep as much as possible the week before Thanksgiving.
-Get everybody involved including the kids.
+Get everybody and the kids involved.
 It’s a great way to teach them some cooking skills and show them that the turkey dinner doesn’t magically arrive at the dining table.

 If you are not cooking for a big crowd, keep it simple.
 If you are cooking for a big crowd, try to delegate some of the dishes to your guests.
 It gives a communal feeling and takes some of the pressure off the host.